gbif/ipt/dataHostingCentres.md

 ## Spain

 [GBIF Spain](http://www.gbif.es/) provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
 Please contact info@gbif.es for assistance.

+## Sweden

+[GBIF Sweden](http://www.gbif.se/) provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Sweden IPT](http://www.gbif.se/ipt/).
+Please contact Anders Telenius <anders.telenius@nrm.se> for assistance.